Find us on Facebook Follow us on Twitter Watch our videos on YouTube View our photostream on Flickr

 What are some of the skills that will be taught?

-Which airport should I fly into for the leadership academy?
+Which airport should I fly into for SLA?

 What should I bring/pack?

-Linen service is provided at Villanova, which consists of sheets, blanket, towels and a pillow.
+Linen service is provided at Villanova, which provides students with sheets, a blanket, towels and a pillow.
 The residence halls are air-conditioned.
-There is no cable hook up or phone in the rooms.
-Participants are responsible for bringing their own toiletries and since the restrooms are common they may consider bringing a bucket or a way to transport their items to and from the restrooms.
+There is no cable hookup or phone in the rooms.
+Participants are responsible for bringing their own toiletries and since the restrooms are common, they may consider bringing a bucket or another way to transport their items to and from the restrooms.

 Some participants will need to bring medication.
 We ask that you denote the need to bring medication on the application form and as well as how you would like the medication administered and stored.